DPWelsh/Codabunga/content/posts/ginas-first-project.md

 Since I was looking for the top 20 nouns and adjectives in the subreddit communities, it made sense to aim for actual words in my tokenize data (as opposed to sentences or punctuation).

-I started off writing a function that used the NLTK tokenize() command.
-Since I was also looking at all the words in the corpus (not of any specific user comments), I used the “”.join Python command to link all the comments of the corpus words together in one big list (as opposed to a list of lists).
+I started off writing a function that used the <code>tokenize()</code> module from the <code>nltk</code> library.
+Since I was also looking at all the words in the corpus (not of any specific user comments), I used the <code>“”.join</code> Python command to link all the comments of the corpus words together in one big list (as opposed to a list of lists).

 I applied this function to the antiwork_corpus and productivity_corpus variables:

     # tokenize corpora